-dividual to he you can contact us by telephone and we will arrange for an independen elp you by writing out your complaint.

-Your name:

-Pupil's name (if relevant):

-Your relations ship to the pupil (if relevant):

-Address:

-phone number: hone number:

-Please give d etails of your complaint.

-f any, have you already taken to try and resolve your complaint. speak to and what was the response)?
+Please complete and return to(Complaints Co-ordinator) who will acknowledge receipt and explain what action will be taken.
+If you have a disability or special requirements you can contact us by telephone and we will arrange for an independent individual to help you by writing out your complaint.
+Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint.
+What action, if any, have you already taken to try and resolve your complaint.
+(Who did you speak to and what was the response)?